1953 German–Austrian Nanga Parbat expedition: Camp IV

 The next few days were spent bringing up belaying rope and pitons preparing the way for Hunzas to climb to Camps IV and V but frequent storms delayed progress.
 In this way they reached the Moor's Head.
 Buhl and Kempter took time out to climb Rakhiot Peak, their first 7,000-metre peak, with Buhl climbing the pinnacle on the summit so pointed he could barely stand on it and from where he could look down on the vast Rupal Face to the south.
 Returning down they cut steps in the snow for the Hunzas.
 Although they were now ready for supplies to be carried higher the Hunzas, even the ones considered most capable, all claimed to be sick and storms intervened again.

 Buhl had now recovered from a very severe cough but Rainer was suffering from phlebitis and had to return to base camp.
 Hence, Buhl and Kempter were poised to set up Camp V and make a bid for the summit.
 However Herrligkoffer wanted to attain success for the team, not for particular individuals, and was determined to control matters himself from Base Camp: "If I had to choose between the two I would always go for the collaborative expedition that didn't reach the summit".
 Herrligkoffer heard from the radio at Rawalpindi that the monsoon was imminent and from low on the mountain the conditions high up indeed looked very threatening so on 30 June he radioed to the four climbers and four Hunzas at Camp III to return to Base Camp.
 The climbers replied that the weather was good there so Herrligkoffer threatened to stop any further support.
-However Frauenberger was able to persuade Achenbrenner to allow them to proceed and so he, along with Buhl, Kempter and Ertl climbed up to Camp IV in glorious weather on 1 July.
+However Frauenberger was able to persuade Aschenbrenner to allow them to proceed and so he, along with Buhl, Kempter and Ertl climbed up to Camp IV in glorious weather on 1 July.
 Next day they were again ordered to retreat from Camp IV and again they successfully resisted.